-For example, you can do with a standard vehicle which has greater fuel economy instead of going for a larger one.
+For example, you can do with a standard vehicle that has greater fuel economy instead of going for a larger one.
 You could even use public transport to make more savings.
 This will allow you to keep the burden on a downward trending outlook.

 iii) Pay As You Earn

 Make sure to identify the best federal student loan repayment method and then consistently clear it over time.
 You could also work out your own repayment model depending on the level of income.
-If you have higher level of income, it is advisable to adopt a higher repayment monthly amount because it helps you clear the entire amount faster and with lower interest levels.
+If you have a higher level of income, it is advisable to adopt a higher repayment monthly amount because it helps you clear the entire amount faster and with lower interest levels.

 iv) Avoid taking too many additional loans